Here's what the Senate gun bill says

 What would the bill accomplish if implemented?

+Under the Constitution, the federal government can't force the states to do something, so the bill uses financial incentives to encourage them to upload the records -- but it is able to mandate that federal agencies comply.

-The bill wouldn't strengthen background checks, but it could have prevented Devin Kelley, the gunman in the Texas shooting, from being able to purchase a gun because he was court martialed for assaulting his wife and assault on their child while serving in the Air Force and then received a "bad conduct" discharge in 2014.
+The bill wouldn't strengthen background checks, but it could have prevented Devin Kelley, the gunman in the Texas shooting, from being able to purchase a gun because he had been court-martialed for assaulting his wife and for assault on their child while serving in the Air Force and then received a "bad conduct" discharge in 2014.

 The Air Force acknowledged the convictions were not properly transferred to the law enforcement database that would have allowed them to show up on an background check.